DIYbiosphere/sphere/docs/guides/workflow.md

 {% include messages/incomplete.html %}

 # Assignees
 Assigning tasks to users help the community know who they can reach out to to help with an issue or to collaborate and discuss further an issue or PR.
-Only members and outside collaborators can be assigned tasks.
+Only members & outside collaborators can be assigned tasks.

 # Handling of Pull Requests
 {% include messages/incomplete.html %}